 How many Disney Cruise Line ships are there?

-At the time of publication, there are five Disney Cruise Line ships in three ship classes.
-By 2025, there will be eight ships in the fleet, across four classes.
+At the time of updating this article, there are six Disney Cruise Line ships in three ship classes.
+By the end of this year, there will be eight ships in the fleet across four classes.

 What are the differences between the Disney cruise ships?

-Disney Magic and Disney Wonder are both Magic-class ships built in 1998 and 1999 but completely refit in 2018 and 2019, respectively.
+Disney Magic and Disney Wonder are both Magic-class ships built in 1998 and 1999.
+They were completely refit in 2018 and 2019, respectively.

 Disney Dream and Disney Fantasy are Dream-class ships built in 2011 and 2012.
 Dream underwent a refit in 2015, while Fantasy did in 2017.